Root-App/root-drive-science-rn-demo/README.md

 Instructions on setting up Android Studio can be found at
 <https://facebook.github.io/react-native/docs/getting-started>

+You will need to install Android SDK 5.0 in the Android studio SDK manager to run the Android app.

 * `$ cd DriveScienceDemo`
 * `$ yarn install`
 * `$ react-native run-android`